vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part1.rst

         // use the built-in request object to get the command parameter def command = params.command

-        // all switches have the comand
+        // all switches have the command
         // execute the command on all switches
         // (note we can do this on the array - the command will be invoked on every element switch(command) {